 The Ninja comes with a reusable mesh filter, or if you prefer you can use a #4 cone paper filter as well.
 At the bottom of the filter basket is a switch you can use to stop the brewing if you want to pour a cup before it is finished.

 This model uses Thermal Flavor Extraction, which is a combination of pre-infusion, temperature calibration and coffee saturation, to get the optimal brew no matter which type of coffee you are making.

 The carafe sits on a warming plate that has an automatic 2-hour shut-off time.
 If you want to brew into a cup or mug, you place it on a little tray that folds down, bringing it up closer to the basket to reduce splashing.

 This machine also has a programmable delay in case you want to wake up to freshly made coffee.

-Regular Drip Coffee
+Making Regular Coffee With Ninja

 You can brew coffee in 4 different sizes: full carafe, half carafe, travel mug or individual cup.
 You can also choose whether you want classic or rich brew.
 Of course, with any auto drip coffee maker you can make the coffee stronger by adding more grounds, but the Ninja is designed to optimize the brewing process for the strength you choose.

 This coffee maker also gives you the single serving option in a format that will cost you much less than machines such as Keurig or Tassimo.
 You simply put your own ground coffee into the reusable filter and press the appropriate button.
 It’s better for the environment than all of those disposable K-cups, too.